 All articles

-Troubleshooting - What if my horse refuses to use the hay net?Updated 3 days ago
+Troubleshooting - What if my horse refuses to use the hay net?Updated 15 hours ago

-Every horse is different, and while many take to their GutzBusta® hay net straight away, others need a little time, encouragement, and the right mesh size to build confidence.
+Every horse is different, and while many take to their GutzBusta hay net straight away, others need a little time, encouragement, and the right mesh size to build confidence.
 This guide will walk you through key steps to ensure a stress-free introduction, help your horse stay motivated, and set them up for long-term success with slow feeding.

-• First, NEVER introduce your GutzBusta® to a hungry horse without offering some loose hay beforehand.
+• First, NEVER introduce your GutzBusta to a hungry horse without offering some loose hay beforehand.
 Let your horse wander over and explore the new hay net on his own.
 This encourages curiosity instead of a ravenous or destructive behaviour.

 • Place tasty, palatable hay inside the hay net so your horse will be motivated to try eating through it.
 If you start with bland or low-palatability hay, your horse may lose interest, especially with nets that have smaller openings (around 3cm / 1 ¼” mesh or smaller).